chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 ```
 ### Let's look at what @Gillette has to say

 Python-Twitter allows you use to retrieve statuses by typing in a Twitter handle using the `GetUserTimeline` function.
-As you'll see in the code, we assign `statuses` as the list of Gillette's 100 most recent tweets.
+As you'll see in the code, we assign `statuses` as a **list** of Gillette's 100 most recent tweets.
 However, to access the elements in the list, you have to use a *list comprehension*.

 Read here: https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions